I got my pack a couple of days ago #4071. I'm hoping to crack the 3hr mark (with the help of a quick bunch )

 at 51 k mark, avg 34.6, legs feeling awsm, having the BEST TIME, in some lonely cane field, i gets a back tyre flat.
 I pull over, devastated, but calm. i change tube, tube refuses to inflate.
 This corner downed three of us almost at once.
 I ask the other rider if i can use his pump to see if it might work. no luck.
 Took that tube out. used spare.
 Broke valve.
 Put 1st one back in just in case it would work this time, broke valve.
 The 2nd dude who had a flat as well offered to help (a dude called gerard which =awsm) patched up his flat and gave it to me, it refused to inflate too.

 Winona admitted defeat, i walked back a kilometre just to find a street sign, then called GF for rescue.
 Rescue took 2 hours.
 Had to wait there nursing the pain of two bull ant bites recieved at original site of flat - (OMGosh! agony) and some dude had the nerve to say, "that's why i put new tyres on for this ride".
 OMGosh!
-WT??
+Say What?

 so this arvo i rode another 20ks just cause i needed to. just to (almost) keep it real.